mvrp21/MarkdownToWebsite/README.md

 - **Markdown to HTML Conversion**: Convert your Markdown files to HTML, making them ready for deployment as a static website.

 - **Customizable Styling**: Easily customize the styling of your website by modifying the CSS files included in the project.
-See the [CSS directory](#TODO) for more details.
+See the [static directory](#TODO) for more details.

 - **Navigation Menu**: Automatically generates a navigation menu based on the structure of your Markdown files.

 - **Link Support**: Automatically verifies that all links are working.
 Same with external links to detect dead ones and warn you.

-- **Environment Variables**: Allows you to use environment variables in your text.
+- **Global Variables**: Allows you to use pre defined variables in your text.

 - **Extended Markdown**: Adds some elements not present in the "normal" Markdown specifications.